Sparkdotfun/SPK-Docs/README.md

 # SPK Documentation

 ## Overview
-Comprehensive documentation for the Machine-Centric Protocol (MCP) on Solana.
+Comprehensive documentation for the Machine-Centric Protocol (SPK) on Solana.
 This repository contains technical specifications, architecture details, API references, and guides for developers.

 ## Documentation Sections
 - **Protocol Overview**: Architecture and design principles